Draft Research Plan

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.

-Abbreviations: HIV=human immunodeficiency infection; PrEP=pre-exposure prophylaxis; STD=sexually transmitted disease.
+Abbreviations: HIV=human immunodeficiency virus; PrEP=pre-exposure prophylaxis; STI=sexually transmitted infection.

-- What are the benefits of pre-exposure prophylaxis (PrEP) in persons without pre-existing HIV infection versus placebo or delayed PrEP for the prevention of HIV infection and associated clinical outcomes?
+- What are the benefits of pre-exposure prophylaxis (PrEP) in persons without pre-existing HIV infection vs. placebo or no PrEP (including deferred PrEP) on the prevention of HIV infection and quality of life?

-- How do benefits differ by dosing strategy or regimen?
+- How do the benefits of PrEP differ by dosing strategy or regimen?

 Contextual questions will not be systematically reviewed and are not shown in the Analytic Framework.

 - What are rates of adherence to PrEP and factors associated with increased or decreased adherence in U.S. primary care settings?

 - How does adherence to PrEP vary according to mode of administration (e.g., oral, injectable, or vaginal ring)?

 - What is the risk of infection with antiretroviral drug–resistant HIV in persons treated with PrEP, and what is the effect of infection with PrEP-related, antiretroviral drug–resistant HIV on treatment outcomes?

 - What factors (e.g., race and ethnicity, age, sex/gender/sexual orientation, HIV risk category, socioeconomic status, cultural factors, educational attainment, or health literacy) are associated with disparities in utilization of PrEP?